- 1 Best Backpacking Backpacks

 - Easy to incorporate as part of a packs design, attachment points help keep gear organized and at the ready.
 Great for attaching lights, climbing gear, ropes, or hiking stakes.

 - A rainfly is a separate, sometimes included, cover that can be removed from a storage compartment and used to cover the entire bag in inclement weather.
+Brands like Arc’teryx, Granite Gear, and Osprey Atmos sell separate rain covers in case your desired pack doesn’t include one.

 - Many packs, especially multiday and runner packs, include an interior pocket for storing a water bladder.
 Usually these packs also have ports to route water tubing through too.